marikachrisanthopoulos/Final-Project/README.md

 You can see the preprocessing work I completed in [this script]().

+The next step for this model is to determine which specific statistical methods I will use in order to determine the relationships between specific characteristics.

 ## Database
 The database for this project was is hosted by AWS (Amazon Web Services), connected to pgAdmin 4.
 I used similar methods/procedures as those completed in Module 16 (Big Data) in order to create my database and connect it to pgAdmin 4.

 AWS Database: final-project.cwiwfogyf7o4.us-east-2.rds.amazonaws.com

+I created a sample database using a [subset of the entire dataset](LINK).
+You can see images of the tables I created for the database [here](LINK).
+These tables will be updated with the processed/finalized dataset.
+In addition, tables will be created in order to showcase the relationships that were determined using the project's machine learning models and statistics.

 ## GitHub